Beaucarnea recurvata

 |

-As the above species, B. purpusii is restricted in its
+As is the above species, B. purpusii is restricted in its

 distribution to a few relatively high dry tropical localities.
 It is

-remarkable for being highly branched, often with many stout,
+remarkable for being highly branched, often with many stout trunks and

 branches in very dense, long-lived mats.
 Like the other dryland species